Expander Decomposition for Non-Uniform Vertex Measures: Expander Decomposition

 Since the components on one level of the recursion are all disjoint, the total running time on all components of one level of the recursion is $\tilde{O}(m)$.
 Since the depth of the recursion is $O(\log^2 n)$ we get that the running time is $\tilde{O}(m)$.

 To bound the number of edges between expander clusters, observe that in both Case (2) and Case (3), we always cut a component along a cut of $\muG$-expansion $O(\phi \log n)$.
 Thus, we can charge the edges on the cut to the $\muG{}{\cdot}$ of the vertices on the smaller side of the cut (with respect to $\muG$), so each vertex $v$ is charged $O(\phi \muG{}{v} \log n)$.
-A vertex can be on the smaller side of a cut at most $O(\log n)$ times, so we can charge each vertex $v$ at most\footnote{To be precise, we can charge each vertex at most $O(\phi \muG{}{v}\log n \log \mu^\star)$.} $O(\phi \muG{}{v}\log^2 n)$ to pay for all the edges between the final clusters.
+A vertex can be on the smaller side of a cut at most $O(\log n)$ times, so we can charge each vertex $v$ at most $O(\phi \muG{}{v}\log^2 n)$ to pay for all the edges between the final clusters.
 This bounds the total number of edges between the expanders to be at most $O(\phi \muG{}{V}\log^2 n)$. \end{proof}

 {

 }